robotsorcerer/robotsorcerer.github.io/research.md

 - [ ] Phantom-based and healthy human volunteer trials

-These exploratory experiments are relevant to public health and have transformational clinical potential because they may provide:
+These exploratory lines of research inquiry are relevant to public health and have transformational clinical potential because they may provide:

 - proof-of-concept evidence that soft robots are compatible with standalone MRI imaging modalities;